Environmental Protection Agency (EPA).

 iii.
 An acceptable/guideline DNT study has been submitted and reviewed by the Agency.
 The study results have been incorporated into the risk assessment and are the basis for the point of departure for the acute females 13+ dietary assessment and all short-term and intermediate-term (incidental oral, dermal, inhalation, and aggregate) assessments.

 iv.
 There are no residual uncertainties in the hazard or exposure database.
-The dietary food for the acute exposure assessment was performed based on the estimated maximum of PCT.
+The dietary food for the acute exposure Start Printed Page 48390assessment was performed based on the estimated maximum of PCT.
 The refinements are based on reliable data and will not underestimate the exposure and risk.
 EPA made conservative (protective) assumptions in the ground water and surface water modeling used to assess exposure to thiram in drinking water.
 EPA used similarly conservative assumptions in the residential exposure assessment.
 These assessments will not underestimate the exposure and risks posed by thiram.

 E. Aggregate Risks and Determination of Safety